nipun3011/LittleCitizens/README.md

 Learning can take place in the child's preferred language, eliminating language barriers.
 ### Continuous updates and improvement:
-'Little Citizens' commits to staying current with legal and educational needs, with user feedback driving continuous improvement.
+'Mini Juris' commits to staying current with legal and educational needs, with user feedback driving continuous improvement.
 ### Themed challenges and competitions:
 Themed challenges and competitions encourage